daminals/ApologyVideoGen-discordpy/README.md

 # Discord Bot

 The generator is self-hosted, and asynchronously processes all requests to build apology videos.
-It utilizes google's text to speech API, FFMpeg, and discord's API to put together an effective and functional bot.
+It utilizes google's text to speech API, FFmpeg, and discord's API to put together an effective and functional bot.

 # Features